turingschool/curriculum/tutorials/systems/automation.markdown

 end
 ```

+By adding the `[:month]` into the task declaration, you unlock the ability to pass a value in to your rake call.

-Another, less desired way of passing parameters through is to include them after the rake command.
+Another way of passing parameters through is to include them after the rake command.
 This will inject the variable name into the environment and allow our task to access it as follows:

 `rake myrailsapp:monthly_report month=2011-08`